 Matches / LighterS

-pike Guard – for mobile / camera charging (We may have only one socket per room in hotels, so kindly carry spike gard with multiple sockets)
+pike Guard – for mobile / camera charging (We may have only one socket per room in hotels, so kindly carry a spike guard with multiple sockets)

-Spare cells for Mobile Phone and Cameras (Cells discharge faster in extreme colds)
+Spare cells for Mobile Phones and Cameras (Cells discharge faster in extreme colds)

 Emergency Food and Water

-Carry one Backpack - 60 Liters (as main bag)
+Carry one Backpack - 60 Liters (as the main bag)

-Carry one Daypack - 30 to 40 liters (to carry during the day for camera, sweater, jackets, photo-ids, water bottle, flash light, personal medical kit etc)
+Carry one Daypack - 30 to 40 liters (to carry during the day for the camera, sweater, jackets, photo-ids, water bottle, flashlight, personal medical kit, etc)

 A Waist Pouch can help too.

 All items are to be wrapped in plastic or poly bags or waterproof nylon pouches.

 Carry an additional smaller backpack (for a 1-day trip kind of) where you can leave your heavy baggage at the camp and travel with lighter bags if needed.
 Pack bulky and light stuff at the bottom and top.
 All heavy stuff towards the center of the bag and towards your body.